 Symptoms of runners knee

-• First-aid: Stop doing any action that triggers knee pain.
+First-aid: Stop doing any action that triggers knee pain.
 This probably means stopping any running or jumping.
-Make use of the RICE formula: Rest, Ice, Compression and Elevation.
+Make use of the RICE formula: Rest, Ice, Compression, and Elevation.

-• Reconditioning: After resting the knee until the pain and swelling decreases, you may, in fact, need reconditioning to regain full range of movement, strength, power, endurance, speed, agility, and coordination.
-Your chiropractor may prescribe a physical exercise program to normalise the freedom and strength of thigh muscles or recommend cross-training exercises that emphasise stretching the lower extremities.
+Reconditioning: After resting the knee until the pain and swelling decreases, you may, in fact, need reconditioning to regain full range of movement, strength, power, endurance, speed, agility, and coordination.
+Your chiropractor may prescribe a physical exercise program to normalise the freedom and strength of thigh muscles or recommend cross-training exercises that emphasize stretching the lower extremities.
 Your chiropractor will also advise you on resuming running along with other athletic activities.